anotherMe/anchorcms-palms-theme/README.md

 # anchorcms-palms-theme

-Custom theme for Anchor CMS ( supporting tags )
+Custom theme for Anchor CMS ( supporting tags ), base on default theme ( as in version 0.9.2 )